 A logo is styled on its own, a headline has different font to content, content needs to be easy to read, font size, font style and color all need to work together.

 All of these are considerations when designing a font.

 In the New York Times pic. below, can you notice the small calligraphy twist they have added to their logo? …..Check out the “T” in the fonts Here.

 In the Online world new fonts were designed and are still being designed.
 It may seem silly, but the reason for it is computers have different resolutions, desktops, laptops and phones all view content differently.

-When I fort started online I was advised to use a light blue 14px, Verdana font.
-It is part of the Sans type of fonts but it is no longer in common use, but the sans font is still the most utilized font in print and online.
+When I first started online I was advised to use a light blue 14px, Verdana font.
+It is part of the Sans type of fonts, these days it is no longer in common use, but the sans font is still the most utilized font in print and online.

 The current amazon logo (below), was designed in 2000- 2001.
 This is the 5th logo since 1994.
 The first depicting a large “A” with a river running through it was not versatile enough.